MaybeCarter/plex-wiki/README.md

 # Welcome
-If you're reading this, it's because I've shared my Plex library with you.
+If you're reading this, it's because I've shared access to my Plex server with you.
 You might have some questions. *I recommend reading through this all first before going through the setup.*

 ## What is Plex?
 Plex is a media server that I run on my own computer.
-Think of it as a streaming service like Netflix or Hulu, but all the content is stored on a computer in my living room.
+Think of it as a streaming service like Netflix or Hulu, but all the content is stored on a computer in my home.
 You have access to over 1,500 movies and over 10,000 TV episodes.

+> Before moving on, I'd like to clarify some terminology:<br/>
+> When I say "**Plex**," I'm talking about the company and the official apps they provide.
+> When I say "**Hyperdrive**," I mean *my* Plex server: the library of movies and TV shows running on my computer that you’re connecting to through Plex.

 ![home.png](/images/home.png)